iamrei/hw1/README.md

+The purpose of this project is to find out three errors from the SI507F17_project1_cards.py, and SI507F17_project1_tests.py tests the code in the SI507F17_project1_cards.py and it should find out three errors.

 In this repository, there are 5 files to help run this project.

-SI507F17_project1_cards.py
-SI507F17_project1_tests.py
-code_description_507F17project1.txt
-helper_functions.py
-requirements.txt

-The purpose of this project is to find our three errors from the SI507F17_project1_cards.py, and SI507F17_project1_tests.py tests the code in the SI507F17_project1_cards.py and it should find out three errors.

 1) code_description_507F17project1.txt
 It describes what the code should do.